 Chinese New Year Talismans)

-& the Kitchen God for the year of the Horse.
+& the Kitchen God for 2019, the year of the Pig

-A great school or college Chinese New Year project for the year of the Horse 2014.
+A great school or college Chinese New Year project for the year of the Pig 2019.

 Chinese New Year Talismans Couplets and the Kitchen God are very traditional festive items that are used all over Asia as wall decoration because of their auspicious nature.
 They are typically printed in black ink on bright red paper; you would normally hang these Chinese couplets around your home or on your main doors, or you can present them as gifts to send good wishes to your friends and family.

-These Talisman Couplets and the Kitchen God are a lovely gift to print and give as a present unconditionally to a friend, relative or co-worker on or around Chinese New Year 2014 although they can be given and placed at any time of the year in the year of the Horse.
+These Talisman Couplets and the Kitchen God are a lovely gift to print and give as a present unconditionally to a friend, relative or co-worker on or around Chinese New Year 2019 although they can be given and placed at any time of the year in the year of the Pig.

 The Couplets/Talismans are usually used by most Chinese families and businesses.
 Whether they are in Hong Kong, Kuala Lumpa, Singapore, USA, Australia or the UK, they are very powerful and are said to discourage all evil and bring peace, harmony, happiness and good fortunes to the occupants of the building they are being used in if they are displayed in the correct way as shown below.
-These are particularly good to use in the year of the Yang Wood Horse 2014.
+These are particularly good to use in the year of the Pig 2019.

 Red is a very auspicious colour for the Chinese, it is said to frighten off the New Year monster “Nian” who arrives and destroys crops and homes.
 “Nian” has three weaknesses: noise, sunshine and the colour red.
 The Villagers used to build huge fires and would paint their doors to their houses red with red couplets behind the doors; they would set off firecrackers to scare the “Nian” monster away.
 Red also represents good fortune, fame and riches to the Chinese.

 These Couplets/Talismans can be hung outside your home, flat or office beside the main door and also inside in important rooms like the kitchen, bedroom and lounge.
-They are also hung either side of the cooker or hob.
-They are normally hung for two months after the New Year (31st January 2014) although a large majority of people including me leave them all year round for continued good luck.
+They are also hung on either side of the cooker or hob.
+They are normally hung for two months after the New Year (5th February 2019) although a large majority of people including me leave them all year round for continued good luck.

 I have copied two versions below.
 One you can print straight from your colour printer and the other you can colour in yourself or print onto red paper, this is a nice project to give to children and if you are a school teacher please feel free to print this out and use in your class, all we ask is you do not alter or change any of the text on there.